Skip to main content

 2

-While the sweet potato is roasting, slice the Malaysian tofu into 2cm cubes.
+While the kumara is roasting, quarter each piece of Malaysian tofu.
 Roughly chop the Asian greens.
 Finely chop the garlic (or use a garlic press).
 Roughly chop the coriander.
 Thinly slice the long red chilli (if using).
 In a medium bowl, combine the rice wine vinegar with a generous drizzle of olive oil.
 Season with salt and pepper.
 Add the shredded red cabbage and toss to coat.
 Set aside.

 Make the peanut dressing